 - The date of the letter

 - A statement* from the bank confirming that the money in the account has not dropped below the required amount for a consecutive 28 day period.

-*Wording should be: “This is to confirm that the balance in this account has not dropped below xxxxxx from DATE to DATE”.
+*Suggested wording “This is to confirm that the balance in this account has not dropped below xxxxxx from DATE to DATE”.
 Or “I am writing to confirm that the balance in this account has not dropped below xxxxxx for the last 28 days”.

-If you have official sponsorship
+If you have official financial sponsorship

 - The date